LOI deadline: March 19, 2025. Submit your LOI now.

 A written application will be required from each candidate, submitted online via REDCap form.
 The application will include the following components:

-• Budget and justification: Prepare a detailed budget and justification with your departmental administrator or Sylvester Pre-Award Grant Administrator.
-A start date by September 1, 2024, is expected.
+- Budget and justification: Using the provided K12 template, prepare a detailed budget and justification with your departmental administrator or Sylvester Pre-Award Grant Administrator.
+A start date by September 1, 2025, is expected.

 Application Documents